Information about the members of the National Animal Welfare Advisory Committee.

 Ms Katrina (Katie) Milne

 Along with her partner, Katie owns a farm in the heart of the West Coast.
-Katie is the chair of the local TB Free committee, president of West Coast Federated Farmers, and has been elected onto the board of Federated Farmers nationally.
+Katie is the chair of the local TB Free committee and is National President of Federated Farmers.
 Previously she worked at the local freezing works at Kokiri, where she was involved from carcass grading on the slaughter floor to food safety work in the laboratory, meat inspection on the chain, and eventually documentation of all procedures as they applied for accreditation.
 She has helped local farmers set up numerous groups over the years – from solutions for nutrient runoff, to a farm plan project for Lake Brunner catchment, and more recently (in conjunction with Landcare Trust) the Lake Brunner Community Catchment Care Group.

 Mr Alan Sharr CA (PP), DTM, MInstD

 Alan Sharr has been a member of the Canterbury SPCA for 30 years and Secretary/Treasurer for the past 3 years.
 He has owned a German Shorthaired Pointer, budgies over many years, and several cats.
 His current cats are from the Canterbury SPCA and are called Maisy and Lucy.
 Maisy was left on the Waimakariri River bank with her kittens and Lucy was handed in as a kitten.